nealcaren/fightordie/_sources/Volumes/30/01/new_crisis.md

 4. Art

-   We shall stress Beauty—all Beauty, but especially the beauty of Negro life and character; its music, its dancing, its drawing and painting and the new birth of its literature.
+   We shall stress Beauty---all Beauty, but especially the beauty of Negro life and character; its music, its dancing, its drawing and painting and the new birth of its literature.
 This growth which <span style="font-variant:small-caps;">The Crisis</span> long since predicted is sprouting and coming to flower.
-We shall encourage it in every way—by reproduction, by publication, by personal mention— keeping the while a high standard of merit and stooping never to cheap flattery and misspent kindliness.
+We shall encourage it in every way---by reproduction, by publication, by personal mention---keeping the while a high standard of merit and stooping never to cheap flattery and misspent kindliness.

 5. Peace and International Understanding